KungPhoo/ba67-basic/readme.md

 Integers can be given up to 64 bits.
 A prefixed `$` is interpreted as a hex number. `a = $7ffffff`.

+Commodore allowed the dot `.` to be interpreted as zero.
+BA67 does not allow this, but you can convert your old code with the `1 REMBA67` line hack.
+See `Syntax`.

 -------------------------------------------------------------
 ## Unicode